 Over the coming decade, he took the stage at many of Europe’s most prestigious opera houses (including the Palais Garnier in Paris and the Royal Opera House in London), sometimes performing in up to 50 opera productions per year.
 Although he started out as a baritone, Anderson steadily increased his vocal range and eventually executed an astonishing transition into heldentenor (widely considered one of the rarest and most demanding voices in opera).
 Firmly committed to the constant refinement of his voice, he also studied the bel canto technique with Benvenuto Finelli: an esteemed teacher known for training Queen frontman Freddie Mercury, as well as many famed opera singers.

-Upon returning to the U.S. in the late 1970s, Anderson embarked on the next chapter of his career and made his first foray into vocal coaching—a breakthrough that happened almost serendipitously.
-While visiting the studio where Earth, Wind & Fire were recording, Anderson gave bandleader Maurice White a gentle suggestion on how to hit a particularly difficult note.
-Struck by Anderson’s insight and expertise, White encouraged his bandmates to work with Anderson as well, and later praised his skills to other members of the music community.
+Upon returning to the U.S. in the late 1970s, Anderson embarked on the next chapter of his career.
+He made his first foray into vocal coaching—a breakthrough that happened almost serendipitously.
+While visiting the studio where Earth, Wind & Fire were recording, Anderson gave bandleader Maurice White a gentle suggestion to hit a particularly difficult note.
+Struck by Anderson’s insight and expertise, White encouraged his bandmates to work with Anderson and later praised his skills to other members of the music community.
 Within less than two weeks, Anderson had amassed dozens of clients, entirely through word-of-mouth.

 Arguably the best vocal coach in the music industry

-Ron Anderson was vocal teacher of massively successful artists as Neil Diamond, Janet Jackson, Britney Spears, John Legend, Shania Twain, Usher, and Seal among many more highly popular music stars.
-In a testament to his singular strength as a teacher, Anderson’s notable accomplishments include taking Axl Rose on as a client prior to the formation of Guns N’ Roses—then working with the notoriously rebellious frontman to carefully adapt his singing approach and, in turn, preserve the power of his formidable vocals for the past three decades.
+Ron Anderson was a vocal teacher of massively successful artists as Neil Diamond, Janet Jackson, Britney Spears, John Legend, Shania Twain, Usher, and Seal, among many more highly popular music stars.
+In a testament to his singular strength as a teacher, Anderson’s notable accomplishments include taking Axl Rose on as a client before the formation of Guns N’ Roses—then working with the notoriously rebellious frontman to adapt his singing approach carefully and, in turn, preserve the power of his formidable vocals for the past three decades.

 The essence of Anderson’s teaching lies in a rare ability to identify the profoundly specific and wholly unique impediments faced by each student in their attempts at vocal projection.
-Using a training program he’s dubbed the Voixtek Method, Anderson then works to correct those issues by guiding the student through making precise adjustments to their physical behavior, with a goal of expanding the muscularity of the vocal tract.
+Using a training program he’s dubbed the Voixtek Method, Anderson then works to correct those issues by guiding the student by making precise adjustments to their physical behavior to expand the muscularity of the vocal tract.
 Along with employing his comprehensive knowledge of the vocal tract’s anatomical structure, the Voixtek Method applies techniques like breath management to effectively reprogram the body’s natural movement, thus allowing the student to achieve optimal vocal projection virtually by instinct.

 Vocal trainer of the best is now revealing his powerful techniques to you via voice training app

-Now dividing his time between Los Angeles and Florida, Anderson continues to teach in both locations, frequently joining artists mid-tour in order to offer on-the-spot coaching for emergency vocal problems.
+Now dividing his time between Los Angeles and Florida, Anderson continues to teach in both locations, frequently joining artists mid-tour to offer on-the-spot coaching for emergency vocal problems.
 He’s also spent much of the last 12 years developing a vocal coaching app designed to bring his knowledge to the masses.
-Set to launch in 2019, the Voixtek app uses virtual-reality technology to share Anderson’s most time-tested and powerful techniques, so that artists and aspiring singers all across the globe can benefit from his one-of-a-kind teaching.
+Set to launch in 2019, the Voixtek app uses virtual-reality technology to share Anderson’s most time-tested and powerful techniques so that artists and aspiring singers worldwide can benefit from his one-of-a-kind teaching.

-Ron Anderson is leading vocal teachers and album vocal producers in the world.
-He’s worked with some of the biggest names in entertainment, shaping their singing techniques to foster a sustainable and optimized voice.
+Ron Anderson is a leading vocal teacher and album vocal producer in the world.
+He’s worked with some of the biggest entertainment names, shaping their singing techniques to foster a sustainable and optimized voice.

 His career began over 50 years ago as an opera singer.
-Ron was a baritone, but soon transitioned to a demanding tenor role, and then he performed in some of the most renowned opera houses across Europe and North America.
-Ron initially studied under the finest voice teachers in the world, including Dr. Fritz Zweig, Raimund Herincx and Benvenuto Finelli.
+Ron was a baritone but soon transitioned to a demanding tenor role, and then he performed in some of the most renowned opera houses across Europe and North America.
+Ron initially studied under the world’s finest voice teachers, including Dr. Fritz Zweig, Raimund Herincx, and Benvenuto Finelli.